JAMES BOND

 James Bond US 1-sheet posters Advance/Teaser Style

-Although not advertised in the Pressbook, the National Screen Service also issued two other sizes of poster that were only available during the first theatrical run of any film, and printed in much smaller quantities than 1-sheet posters.
-40" X 60" and 30" X 40" posters were printed on card stock paper and always supplied rolled.
+Although not advertised in the Pressbook, the National Screen Service (the company that supplied publicity materials to cinemas) also issued two other sizes of poster that were only available during the first theatrical run of any film, and printed in much smaller quantities than 1-sheet posters.
+30" X 40" and 40" X 60" posters were printed on card stock paper and always supplied rolled.

-The artwork was generally identical to the 1-sheet.
-This style of poster was usually only produced for major studio releases, and gained in popularity during the 1950s as theatre owners found them more durable than 1-sheets, as they could be used both indoors and outdoors.
-These two sizes were discontinued during the 1980s, and examples in mint condition are very now hard to find on the collector's market.
+The artwork was generally identical to the 1-sheet and these styles were discontinued in the mid-1980s.
+Examples in mint condition are very now hard to find on the collector's market.
+These two sizes of poster was usually only produced for major studio releases, and gained in popularity during the 1950s as theatre owners found them more durable than 1-sheets, as they could be used both indoors and outdoors.

 Goldfinger Three sheet